Metallurg Magnitogorsk

-Metallurg Magnitogorsk (Металлург Магнитогорск) is a professional ice hockey team based in Magnitogorsk, Chelyabinsk Oblast, Russia.
-They are members of the Kharlamov Division of the Kontinental Hockey League.
-They also competed in the Champions Hockey League, losing the 2008–09 season championship round to Swiss club, the ZSC Lions.
+Metallurg Magnitogorsk (Металлург Магнитогорск) is a professional ice hockey club based in Magnitogorsk, Russia.
+It is a member of the Kharlamov Division in the Kontinental Hockey League (KHL).
+The club also competed in the Champions Hockey League, losing the 2008–09 season championship round to Swiss club, the ZSC Lions.

-Metallurg Magnitogorsk won the Gagarin Cup in the 2013–14 KHL season and the 2015–16 KHL season.
+Metallurg Magnitogorsk won the Gagarin Cup in the 2013–14 KHL season, 2015–16 KHL season, and the 2023–24 KHL season.

 History

 Metallurg was founded in 1955 by the Magnitogorsk Iron and Steel Works as a Class B team that competed in the Chelyabinsk Oblast and the RSFSR championships.
 Since the 80s it joined the Second League (third by importance) of the Soviet Class A and won its championships twice, in 1988–89 and 1989–90 seasons.
 After two more seasons in the second level of the USSR hockey Magnitogorsk club became one of the founders of the International Hockey League, the first Post-Soviet major pro hockey association.